FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-Traffic Profile is a composite quantity containing all attributes other than Trial Load and Trial Duration, that are needed for unique determination of the Trial to be performed.
+: Traffic Profile is a composite quantity containing all attributes other than Trial Load and Trial Duration, that are needed for unique determination of the Trial to be performed.

 Discussion:

+&nbsp;
-All the attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the Search starts.
+: All the attributes are assumed to be constant during the Search, and the composite is configured on the Measurer by the Manager before the Search starts.
 This is why the traffic profile is not part of the Trial Input.

+&nbsp;
+: Specification of traffic properties included in the Traffic Profile is the responsibility of the Manager, but the specific configuration mechanisms are outside of the scope of this docunment.

+&nbsp;
-Therefore, implementations of the Manager and the Measurer must be aware of their common set of capabilities, {::comment}
+: Informally, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that Traffic Profile instance uniquely defines the traffic during the Search.
+Typically, Manager and Measurer implementations are tightly integrated.
+Integration efforts between independent Manager and Measurer implementations are outside of the scope of this document.

+{::comment}

+    VP: TODO210: Mention the YANG draft as a possible avenue?

+{:/comment}

+{::comment}

-    [MB72]: Can we provide an example how to make that?
+    MB72: Can we provide an example how to make that?

-    [VP]: Nope.
+    VP: Nope.
 Say it is an integration effort.

-    [MK]: Edited.
+    MK: Edited.

+    VP: DONE.

 {:/comment}
-so that Traffic Profile
-instance uniquely defines the traffic during the Search making the Manager and the Measurer simple to integrate.
-None of those capabilities
-have to be known by the Controller implementations.

-Specification of traffic properties included in the Traffic Profile is out of scope of this document.

 {::comment}

-    [MB73]: This is too vague.
-Unless we reword top better reflect the requirement, I don’t think we can use the normative language here
+    MB73: This is too vague.
+Unless we reword top better reflect the requirement, I don't think we can use the normative language here

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

+&nbsp;
-Examples of traffic properties include:
+: Examples of traffic properties include:
 - Data link frame size
   - Fixed sizes as listed in Section 3.5 of [RFC1242] and in Section 9 of [RFC2544]
-  - mixed sizes as defined in [RFC6985] "IMIX Genome: Specification of Variable Packet Size for Additional Testing"
+  - IMIX mixed sizes as defined in [RFC6985]
 - Frame formats and protocol addresses
   - Section 8, 12 and Appendix C of [RFC2544]
 - Symmetric bidirectional traffic